Straw Hats (Frito Pie)

 - Corn chips/Fritos

-- 1 large can of the chili of your choice (about ¾ cup of chili per person is a good rough guideline)
+- 3 cups chili (meaty, vegetarian, or vegan - about 3/4 cup of chili per person is a good rough guideline)

 - Lettuce, sliced into shreds - just about anything works